Encryption Architecture

 - 3Fetch [encrypted_secret + wrapped_DEK] from DB

-- 4Call GCP KMS CryptoKey.Decrypt(wrapped_DEK)
+- 4Call Google Cloud KMS CryptoKey.Decrypt(wrapped_DEK)

 - 6Decrypt secret with DEK (AES-256-GCM)